Former referee defends match officials over Griffiths strike

 But Clark maintains that Uefa and Scottish FA guidelines show that Norris and Whyte were perfectly placed.

-Hibernian manager Pat Fenlon called the blunder in the 0-0 draw "embarrassing".
+Hibernian manager Pat Fenlon called the blunder in "embarrassing".

 Griffiths's free-kick hit the underside of the bar and crossed the Hearts goal-line before coming back into play, but no goal was awarded.